White Collar Crime Lawyers in Westwood

 Unlike some other types of cases, however, white collar crime cases will often be “directly indicted.”
 That means, the case will not go to district court at all but, instead, will be indicted right into the superior court level.
 This occurs for a number of reasons.
 White collar cases will often be the result of longer investigations including the subpoena of documents and an involved grand jury investigation.
 Once a grand jury investigation is completed, there is no reason to apply for the charges at the district court level, and the charges can proceed directly to the superior court.
 Also, in some other types of cases, charges will be applied for in the district court even if the defendant will ultimately be indicted.
 This can be because it is a faster means of getting a defendant into court and off the streets where they may pose a danger.
 This is sometimes less of a concern in white collar crime cases and, therefore, the prosecutor’s office might be more likely to take their time and indict the case directly to the superior court level.

-Once you are arraigned in the district court or superior court, the discovery process will begin.
+Once you are arraigned in the district court or superior court, the “discovery” process will begin.
+“Discovery” in a criminal case essentially is the process by which the parties exchange documents and other evidence that is relevant or intended to be used in a case.
 This is, typically, lengthier and more involved in a white collar case than in other criminal cases.
 This is because there will often be a significant amount of business records, witness statements, grand jury minutes, and other evidence that must be obtained and analyzed by your defense team.

-There can be many different types of motions then filed in a white collar case including motions to suppress evidence, and motions to dismiss the case altogether.
+There can be many different types of motions that may be filed in a white collar case including motions to suppress evidence, and motions to dismiss the case altogether.
 As in any criminal case, you have a right to a jury trial.
 There are many effective defenses that can be put forward in a white collar crime case that can result in a not guilty verdict.

 What Are the Penalties for White Collar Crimes?